About

 Because no matter

-what the age, most people like pizza.
-Especially
+what the age, most people like pizza, especially

-ALWAYS have pizza.
+always have pizza.
 This isn't a pizza cult.
 Many,

-(justifiable so) are concerned about health
+justifiably so, are concerned about health

 issues.
 At our last apologetics support meeting we